 To Gilder, Google’s downfall largely rests on its giving away free products without fully understanding how this zero-sum system neglects the value and impact of consumer time on Google’s $30 billion dollar Siren Servers – a Jaron Lanier term used to convey the eventual death spiral of a company blinded by its 75,000 server farm.
 Gilder reminds: “Without prices, all that is left to confine consumption is the scarcity of time”.

-Using pokes and outright direct digs on failed exercises of socialism and a “World Saving” Artificial Intelligence fealty pursued by Elon Musk, Gilder’s libertarian bent thankfully expresses a brighter vision where creativity and humanity win out.
-He is on point – just ask Tim Berners-Lee about his startup, Inrupt to get additional perspective on Google.
-And, the decentralized web ecosystems exemplified by Blockstack and Hashgraph are certainly aimed at tearing down the current global ecosystems founded by the Tech Lords of Cali.
+Using pokes and outright direct digs on failed exercises of socialism and a “World Saving” Artificial Intelligence fealty pursued by Elon Musk, Gilder’s libertarian bent expresses a slightly brighter vision where creativity and humanity win out.
+He is on to something – just ask Tim Berners-Lee about his startup, Inrupt to get additional perspective on Google.
+And, the decentralized web ecosystems exemplified by Blockstack and Hashgraph are certainly aimed at tearing down the current global ecosystems founded by the Tech Lords of Stanford.
 Ultimately, in futurist Gilder’s vision, individuals win when they can more easily trust and be secure in their interactions.

 Those seeking an actual name for the specific Google killer app will be disappointed.
-This book does not tell its readers which business vision will launch the “killer app” required to actually break the status quo.
-Readers are provided with an abstract roadmap lacking in specific directions because no specific killer app has been publicly announced yet and will likely not be released for another 24 months.
+Gilder does not reveal which business vision will launch the “killer app” required to actually break the status quo.
+Readers are provided with an abstract roadmap lacking in specific directions because no specific killer app has been publicly announced yet and will likely not be released for several years.

 After attending the largest early adopter tech conferences conducted over the past thirty years – from Internet World, VR World, COMDEX, CES, RSA, Game Developers Conference, etc., it is easy to say Coindesk’s recent Consensus 2018 Conference – the foundation for NYC’s “Blockchain Week”, was one of the largest gatherings of early technology adopters and backers ever packed in a single location.
 Almost beside the point, Consensus 2018 was also easily the largest blockchain event to date.